/*

 /**

-* Tests if the interior of the Shape
+* Tests if the interior of the Shape entirely contains the

-* specified Rectangle2D
+* specified Rectangle2D.

-* This method might conservatively return false
+* This method might conservatively return false when:

-method returns true
+* intersect method returns true and

-entirely contains the Rectangle2D
+* Shape entirely contains the Rectangle2D

 * are prohibitively expensive.

-* false
+* false even

-* though the Shape
+* though the Shape contains the

-* Rectangle2D
+* Rectangle2D.

-class can be used to perform more accurate
+* The Area class can be used to perform more accurate

 * computations of geometric intersection for any Shape